ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 {: #ex-bini-response title="Binary Response including Interim Responses"}

-A response that uses the chunked encoding (see {{Section 7.1 of MESSAGING}}) as shown for {{ex-chunked}} can be encoded by preserving chunk boundaries using indefinite-length encoding, which minimizes buffering needed to translate into the binary format.
-However, these boundaries do not need to be retained and any chunk extensions cannot be conveyed using the binary format.
+A response that uses the chunked encoding (see {{Section 7.1 of MESSAGING}}) as shown for {{ex-chunked}} can be encoded using indefinite-length encoding, which minimizes buffering needed to translate into the binary format.
+However, chunk boundaries do not need to be retained and any chunk extensions cannot be conveyed using the binary format.

 ~~~ http-message
 HTTP/1.1 200 OK